 eToro is able to offer commission-free trading of real stocks because of the presence of other types of revenue, such as withdrawal fees, spreads, and other costs such as rollover or conversion fees that are charged on assets other than the stock market.

-Data show that many users, in addition to buying real assets (thus paying no commissions), then also use other services where commissions are present instead (CFDs, Copy Trading, Portfolio), in addition to paying the other management fees.
+Data show that many users, in addition to buying real stocks (thus paying no commissions in certain cases), then also use other services where commissions are present instead (CFDs on different markets, including CFD stocks, and Copy Trading).

 What is the eToro revenue?